 Mileage: 11 miles

-Continuing to ascend up the trail, we soon were directly across from Angel Wing.
+Ascending up the trail, we soon were directly across from Angel Wing.

 Behold!
 The salamander on the mountain!

-Today we saw another ominous bear sign.
+Then we saw another ominous bear sign.

-But, instead of bears, today we only saw this friendly little guy!
+But, instead of bears, we only saw this friendly little guy!